Maya peoples: Chiapas

-Maya groups in Chiapas include the Tzotzil and Tzeltal, in the highlands of the state, the Tojolabalis concentrated in the lowlands around Las Margaritas, the Chʼol in the jungle, and in the south eastern uplands, the endangered Mochó and the Kaqchikel, also widely spoken in the Guatemalan highlands.
-(See map.
-Note.
-The Zoque are not Maya.)
+Maya groups in Chiapas include the Tzotzil and Tzeltal, in the highlands of the state, the Tojolabalis concentrated in the lowlands around Las Margaritas, the Chʼol in the jungle, and in the south eastern uplands, the endangered Mochó and the Kaqchikel, also widely spoken in the Guatemalan highlands (see map: note the Zoque are not Maya).

 The most traditional of Maya groups are the Lacandon, a small population avoiding contact with outsiders until the late 20th century by living in small groups in the Lacandon Jungle.
 These Lacandon Maya came from the Campeche/Petén area (north-east of Chiapas) and moved into the Lacandon rain-forest at the end of the 18th century.

 In the course of the 20th century, and increasingly in the 1950s and 1960s, other people (mainly the Maya and subsistence peasants from the highlands), also entered into the Lacandon region; initially encouraged by the government.
 This immigration led to land-related conflicts and an increasing pressure on the rainforest.
 To halt the migration, the government decided in 1971 to declare a large part of the forest (614,000 hectares, or 6140 km^{2}) a protected area: the Montes Azules Biosphere Reserve.
 They appointed only one small population group (the 66 Lacandon families) as tenants (thus creating the Lacandon Community), thereby displacing 2000 Tzeltal and Chʼol families from 26 communities, and leaving non-Lacandon communities dependent on the government for granting their rights to land.
 In the decades that followed the government carried out numerous programs to keep the problems in the region under control, using land distribution as a political tool; as a way of ensuring loyalty from different campesino groups.
 This strategy of divide and rule led to great disaffection and tensions among population groups in the region.

 (see also the Chiapas conflict and the Lacandon Jungle).

 Tabasco

-The Mexican state of Tabasco is home to the Chontal Maya.
-Tabasco is a Mexican state with a northern coastline fringing the Gulf of Mexico.
+The state of Tabasco is home to the Chontal Maya.
+Tabasco is located in southern Mexico, in between Campeche, Chiapas, and Veracruz, with its northern coastline bordering the Gulf of Mexico.
 In its capital, Villahermosa, Parque Museo la Venta is known for its zoo and colossal stone sculptures dating to the Olmec civilization.
-The grand Museo de Historia de Tabasco chronicles the area from prehistoric times, while the Museo Regional de Antropología has exhibits on native Maya and Olmec civilizations.
+The grand Museo de Historia de Tabasco chronicles the area from prehistoric times, while the Museo Regional de Antropología has exhibits on the native Tabasco Maya and Olmec culture.